Programming & Data Processing

 f6e5d4c3b2a1,redis:7,Up 2 hours,cache

-Given a wider dataset where you only need names and scores, you can ignore the columns you don't need rather than manually deleting them.
-This is especially useful when dealing with output that has 10 or more columns.
+If you have a wide dataset and only need names and scores, you can ignore the other columns instead of manually deleting them.
+This saves a lot of time when you're dealing with output that has 10 or more columns.

-Fixed-width log entries from legacy systems often look like:
+Fixed-width log entries from older systems often look like this:

 2026-01-15 ERROR AuthService Login failed for user admin